-Constitutional & Administrative Law > Devolution in the UK Constitution
+Constitutional and Administrative Law and EU Law > Devolution in the UK Constitution

 Devolution is the transfer of legislative and executive power from Westminster to Scotland, Wales and Northern Ireland.
-It is a key feature of the modern UK constitution and a frequently tested area in SQE1.
+It is a key feature of the modern UK constitution and a worth revising carefully area in SQE1.
 Understanding the scope of devolved powers, what matters are reserved to Westminster, and the Sewel Convention is essential.

 What is Devolution in SQE1?